KasparEtter/ef1p/pages/email/email.md

 [Authenticated Received Chain (ARC)](https://en.wikipedia.org/wiki/Authenticated_Received_Chain) is an [experimental](https://tools.ietf.org/html/rfc2026#section-4.2.1) protocol to convey [authentication results](#authentication-results-header-field) across trust boundaries.
-It's specified in [RFC 8617](https://tools.ietf.org/html/rfc8617) and it introduces the following three headers, which are always added [as a set](https://tools.ietf.org/html/rfc8617#section-3.1):
+It's specified in [RFC 8617](https://tools.ietf.org/html/rfc8617) and it introduces the following three header fields, which are always added [as a set](https://tools.ietf.org/html/rfc8617#section-3.1):
 - [`ARC-Authentication-Results`](https://tools.ietf.org/html/rfc8617#section-4.1.1)
-  is a copy of the [`Authentication-Results` header field](#authentication-results-header-field) with the addition of an [instance tag](https://tools.ietf.org/html/rfc8617#section-4.2.1) with the name `i` to indicate which three ARC headers belong to the same set.
+  is a copy of the [`Authentication-Results` header field](#authentication-results-header-field) with the addition of an [instance tag](https://tools.ietf.org/html/rfc8617#section-4.2.1) with the name `i` to indicate which three ARC header fields belong to the same set.
 - [`ARC-Message-Signature`](https://tools.ietf.org/html/rfc8617#section-4.1.2)
   is a [DKIM signature](#dkim-signature-header-field) over the potentially modified message, which may not cover ARC-related and [`Authentication-Results`](#authentication-results-header-field) header fields.